The Casualties

-The Casualties are an American hardcore punk band from New York City, founded by vocalist Jorge Herrera, Hank (guitar), Colin Wolf (vocals), Mark Yoshitomi (bass) and Yureesh Hooker (drums) in 1990.
+The Casualties are an American punk rock band from New York City, founded by vocalist Jorge Herrera, Hank Fischer (guitar), Colin Wolf (vocals), Mark Yoshitomi (bass) and Yureesh Hooker (drums) in 1990.
 In July 2017, it was announced on the band's Facebook page that original frontman Jorge Herrera had officially retired from touring.
-As of 2022, the band consists of members Jake Kolatis (guitarist), Marc Meggers (drums), Mike Casualty (bass), and David Rodriguez (vocals).
+As of 2022, the band consists of members Jake Kolatis (guitarist), Marc Meggers (drums), Doug Wellmon (bass), and David Rodriguez (vocals).